ZeroStorageCaptcha/cpp-lib/README.md

 Due to this architecture, the lifetime of each captcha ranges from 1.5 to 3 minutes, after which the verification token will always show failure.

 To make it impossible to use one captcha twice, the used verification captcha id gets into a special cache, where it is stored for several minutes of the life cycle of TIME_BASED_SECRET_TOKEN.
 The captcha token is considered used after the first validation check.
 Storing captcha id is very cheap: the id has a weight of 8 bytes (for a 64-bit system).
 For example, to store a million solved captchas at one time would need less than 8 MB of RAM.
+So easy!

+To protect the CPU from an attack where an attacker will request a lot of captchas, you should use caching (`example3.cpp`).
+This is a compromise between using RAM and saving CPU: it will take about 36 MB to store 4096 captchas (the default cache size).
+A cached captcha will be reused after <=3 minutes when its token has expired and has not been answered (correctly).
+Captchas that get a correct answer are immediately deleted from the cache and will not be used again.

-Check `examples` folder to see C++ interface or if your project not in C++, also you can use Zero Storage Captcha as separate cross-platform local [service](https://github.com/ZeroStorageCaptcha/api-daemon).
+Check `examples` or if your project not in C++ (or without Qt framework), you can use Zero Storage Captcha as separate cross-platform local [service](https://github.com/ZeroStorageCaptcha/api-daemon).